AbanteAI/mentat/docs/source/user/commands.rst

 /run <command> [args] ...
 -------------------------

 Run a shell command and put its output in context.
+For example, run a python script with arguments:

+:code:`\run python my_script.py arg1 arg2`

 /screenshot [path|url]
 ----------------------